JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

     ```

 4. Run the application again and enter a valid timezone.
-5. Press the button, you should see the correct time:
+5. Click the button.
+You should see the correct time:

    ![Time display in the Compose Multiplatform app on Android and iOS](first-compose-project-on-android-ios-5.png){width=500}